-- 1. Using the notes from your Concert Bb scale, improvise (create on the spot) a simple melody.
+- 1. Using the notes from your Concert Eb scale, improvise (create on the spot) a simple melody.
 Do not write down, internalize. - 2.
-Using from the Major Scale Exercise booklet, in Concert C (your D Major), play lines 6-ABC.
+Using from the Major Scale Exercise booklet, in Concert F (your G Major), play lines 6 ABC.
 Play at 132 bpm.
-Check the key signature and slur.
+Check the key signature and slur. - 3.
+Pick and play another line of your choice from Concert F.